Ilona Maher: 2018–2024: National rugby sevens team and Olympics

 While still at Quinnipiac, Maher also played 7s for Scion Rugby Academy, where she impressed coaches Richie Walker and Emilie Bydwell, who selected her for the national rugby sevens team.
 Maher made her debut with the USA Rugby World Cup Sevens team in 2018 at a Women's SVNS tournament in Paris.

 Maher was chosen to her first Olympic team at the 2020 Summer Olympics in Tokyo, which was the sport's second appearance at the games.
 She scored three tries throughout the tournament as the United States finished in sixth place.
 While attending the Olympics, she posted several behind-the-scenes videos that went viral on TikTok.
 She was selected again to represent the United States at the 2022 Rugby World Cup Sevens in Cape Town, where she helped the national team reach the semifinals.

-In 2023, she had a severe injury from a collision during a training session against a men's rugby team.
+In 2023, she had a severe injury from a collision during a training session against a men's rugby union team.
 She dislocated her tibia and broke her fibula.
 Her mother, a nurse, immediately flew out to help her through the injury.
 Initially, Maher was expected to be out for the rest of the 2023 season, but was able to get back in the game in time to help Team USA win gold at the Pan American Games.

 Maher helped lead the United States to bronze at the 2024 Summer Olympics in Paris, the country's first Olympic medal in the sport.
 She scored tries in all three of their group stage matches.
 After being eliminated by gold medalists New Zealand in the semifinals, the United States narrowly defeated Australia in the bronze medal match.

-2024–present: Bristol Bears & National rugby XVs team
+2024–present: Bristol Bears and National rugby XVs team

 In December 2024, Maher signed for Bristol Bears in England’s Premiership Women's Rugby league on a three-month deal until the end of the season, marking her transition from rugby sevens to 15-player rugby union.
 Her contract officially began in January 2025.
 In response to unprecedented demand for tickets to see her debut, the fixture was moved from Shaftesbury Park, the regular home for the Bristol Bears Women, to Ashton Gate to accommodate a larger capacity crowd.

 Maher made her debut for Bristol in the Premiership off the bench in a 40–17 home loss to Gloucester-Hartpury in front of a club record crowd of 9,240.
 The following game she scored her first try for the club, a 41–31 away victory against Exeter Chiefs Women.
 In July 2025, Maher was selected for the U.S. women’s national rugby XVs team to compete in the 2025 Women's Rugby World Cup in England the following month.
 The Eagles did not advance beyond the pool stage, though Maher played in all three games of that round.